Mounted infantry: 19th century

 In the Western Theater of the American Civil War, several infantry regiments were converted to mounted infantry and armed with repeating rifles.
 The Lightning Brigade at the Battle of Chickamauga was an example of these Union mounted infantry units.

 In the British Army, infantry units in some parts of the British Empire had a mounted platoon for scouting and skirmishing.
-In addition, many locally raised units such as the Ceylon Mounted Rifles, Cape Mounted Rifles, Natal Carbineers and Marshall's Horse fought as mounted infantry.
+In addition, many locally raised units such as the Ceylon Mounted Rifles, Cape Mounted Rifles, Natal Carbineers, and Marshall's Horse fought as mounted infantry.

 In the Second Boer War, the British copied the Boers and raised large forces of their own mounted infantry.
-Among various ad hoc formations, the Imperial Yeomanry was raised from volunteers in Britain in 1900 and 1901.
-Many of the contingents from Australia, Canada and New Zealand (e.g. the Australian Light Horse and the Canadian Mounted Rifles) were MI (mounted infantry), as well as locally raised irregulars like the Imperial Light Horse and South African Light Horse.
+Among various ad hoc formations, the Imperial Yeomanry was raised from volunteers in Britain between 1900 and 1901.
+Many of the contingents from Australia, Canada, and New Zealand (e.g. the Australian Light Horse and the Canadian Mounted Rifles) were MI (mounted infantry), as well as locally raised irregulars like the Imperial Light Horse and South African Light Horse.
 As artillery was of limited use against scattered Boer guerrilla bands later in the war, the mounted personnel of Royal Artillery units were formed into Royal Artillery Mounted Rifles.

 As part of the lessons learned from that war, British regular cavalry regiments were armed with the same rifle as the infantry and became well-trained in dismounted tactics.
 A version of the standard infantry rifle, the shorter-barreled LEC or "Lee-Enfield Cavalry Carbine Mark I" had been introduced in 1896.